dchaid/scripts/bash/README.md

 ## Contributing
 Pull requests are welcome.
-Please make sure to update tests as appropriate.
+Please make sure to test any modifications.
+Thanks.